Xiao-A-lbert/Sysmon-Events/README.md

 # Sysmon Events

 <h2>Description</h2>
-In this task, I installed sysmon and configured it with powershell and explored the different sysmon logs using specific sysmon event ids to observe a reverse tcp connection form notmalware.exe.
+In this task, I installed sysmon and configured it with powershell and explored the different sysmon logs using specific sysmon event ids to observe a reverse tcp connection from notmalware.exe.

 <h2>Languages and Utilities Used</h2>